VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 ```
 This will automatically copy the built DLL into the local packages folder for V2.
 This allows you to build your modules and then reload them using the Debug page in the app without having to manually move any DLLs.

 If your module requires a dependency that isn't present in the app, all extra DLLs will need to be moved into the local folder as well.
-VRCOSC will automaticaly handle creating an isolated environment to load them up in (which also handles the case where you need a different version of a dependency that's already in the app).
+VRCOSC will automatically handle creating an isolated environment to load them up in (which also handles the case where you need a different version of a dependency that's already in the app).
 On the publishing page there is more detail on how to handle dependencies like this when publish your module package.